chibisnorlax/acnhfaq/faq/hhp.md

 ## Requests
 Each character has their own theme they request, which includes a few mandatory furniture items to use.
-If you want to know what they are, you can check this spreadsheet, compiled by `Stoney#9215`: <https://docs.google.com/spreadsheets/d/1S_xKGDXNDLUXNuChmiZE0u-gce5BgA323r-47XxCjXk/edit?usp=sharing>
+Each character also has specific furniture they unlock to be used in the HHP catalogue. `Stoney#9215` has compiled these into two spreadsheets, accessible below:

-Likewise, if you would like to know what furniture they unlock in your HHP Catalogue after you take on their request, check the spreadsheet linked here, also by `Stoney#9215`: <https://docs.google.com/spreadsheets/d/1siOPl4A4DBlF4xBKdTDsSA59UgQi_KnEDshVXntPevY/edit?usp=sharing>
+<a href="https://docs.google.com/spreadsheets/d/1S_xKGDXNDLUXNuChmiZE0u-gce5BgA323r-47XxCjXk/edit?usp=sharing" class="btn btn-yellow fs-5 mr-2" target="_blank">All Villager HHP Requests</a><a href="https://docs.google.com/spreadsheets/d/1siOPl4A4DBlF4xBKdTDsSA59UgQi_KnEDshVXntPevY/edit?usp=sharing" class="btn btn-yellow fs-5 mr-2" target="_blank">All Villager HHP Unlocks</a>